zhangyukof/litebyte/README.md

 *Total:38 Types*

-### Others
-It is recommended that fields be defined with as small a data type as possible，<br/>
-This reduces the size of the serialized data.<br/>

-You can give nicknames to basic data types, define your own style for writing.<br/>

 ### Custom Type Config(LiteByte Schema) Samples
 The base types in the following samples apply the following config by default.<br/>
 Bit1      = bool<br/>